 The confusion comes around the fact that non-essential services ARE allowed to support essential services. e.g. plumbers can fix the pipes at a hospital.

 Recently, this has been opened up a little to allow urgent issues e.g. water leaking in your house (and not just the hospital).
-Hence why we though it might be possible for us to help people with the computer repair issues.
+Hence, why we thought it might be possible for us to help people with the computer repair issues.

 What we are thinking is...